Texas-Robotics-Academy/markdown/in_person/programming_math.md

 {{ site.data.alerts.end }}

 {{ site.data.alerts.tip }}
-Unlike in mathematical formulas, the `=` sign means **assignment**.
-It sets the value of the variable, but does not state that those two things are equal.
+Unlike in mathematical formulas, the `=` sign does not mean equals.
+Rather, it means **assignment**.
+It sets the value of the variable.
+It does not state that those two things are equal.

 So in this short program: